FiloSottile/mkcert/README.md

 ### Mobile devices

-For the certificates to be trusted on mobile devices, you will have to install the root CA. It's the `rootCA.pem` file in the folder printed by `mkcert -CAROOT`.
+For the certificates to be trusted on mobile devices, you must install the root CA. It's the `rootCA.pem` file in the folder printed by `mkcert -CAROOT`.

 On iOS, you can either use AirDrop, email the CA to yourself, or serve it from an HTTP server.
 After opening it, you need to [install the profile in Settings > Profile Downloaded](https://github.com/FiloSottile/mkcert/issues/233#issuecomment-690110809) and then [enable full trust in it](https://support.apple.com/en-nz/HT204477).